-Before diving into searching, you need to think strategically which includes deciding which keywords you will use in your searches.
-Putting in the work up front like this will save you time in the long run.
+Before diving into searching, you need to think strategically about which keywords you should use in your search to access the best research for your topic.
+Putting in the work up front like this can save you time in the long run.

 Developing keywords for searching is an exercise in stretching your vocabulary and getting you think outside of the box.